Introduction

 Our time on the west bluff was enjoyable, as usual.
 I'm glad that we had it to ourselves this time!
 So, let's hike back down the same west trail and out, shall we?

 Near the “defiant tree” (as I call it), we met and spoke briefly with two groups of hikers.
 The first was two ladies, about my age or a little older.
-They said that they had chosen to wear out, not rust out, also!
-The second was two young men, who were amazed that this was my 180th hike on “My Mountain,” to honor my paternal grandfather, born in 1880.
+They said that they had also chosen to wear out, not rust out!
+The second was two young men, who were amazed that this was my 180th hike on “My Mountain.”

 Once we started hiking down the six upper switchbacks, we met the final group on our way down and out.
-A young lady and her dog were ahead of the younger man and the older lady, but they were in the same group.
-When the younger man paused, to speak with me briefly, the older lady, perhaps his mother, kept going, determined not to allow conversation to stop her.
-Their native language is Spanish, but their English was excellent – better than many native English speakers.
+A young lady and her dog were ahead of a younger man and an older lady, but they were in the same group.
+When the younger man paused to speak with me briefly, the older lady, perhaps his mother, kept going, determined not to allow conversation to stop her.
+Their native language is Spanish, but their English was excellent, better than many native English speakers.
 The young man and I exchanged names.
 I hope that I meet them again on the trail.

-We passed the lower five switchbacks, stepped across the little creek, crossed the wooden bridge, and negotiated the usual rocky and muddy spot.
-I touched the same post as when we'd started.
+We went down the lower four switchbacks, stepped across the mountain stream, crossed the wooden bridge, and negotiated the usual rocky and muddy spot.
+I touched the same signpost as when we started.
 The time was 3:15 PM.
-A day with two hours and twenty-three minutes in the woods is better than not having been there!
-I wish that I'd left another T-shirt in my 2016 Frontier.
-My hiking T-shirt was almost wet enough to wring out the sweat.
+Spending two hours and twenty-three minutes in the woods is better than not having done so!
+I wish that I had left another T-shirt in my 2016 Frontier.
+My hiking T-shirt was almost wet enough to wring out the sweat by hand.

 Oh, by the way, what did you think about the middle-aged man, whom we had passed, while driving in?
-He was peddling an electric-assisted bicycle!
-He peddled into the parking lot, just as we were about to start hiking.
+He was pedaling an electric-assisted bicycle!
+He pedaled into the parking lot, just as we were about to start hiking.
 His bicycle is his exercise routine.

 Conclusion